websanova/larapost/README.md

 * Permalink (`slug`)
 * RedirectFrom
 * Tags
+* Buttons
+* Identifier

 ## Config

-Best way to get a sense of the options is to just publish the config and take a look.
+The best way to get a sense of the config options is to just publish the config and take a look.

 ~~~
 > php artisan vendor:publish --provider="Websanova\Larablog\Providers\LarablogServiceProvider" --tag=config